KRakeesh04/s1/src/content/docs/programming-fundamentals/C-book/03-cpu.md

   instruction.
 - ALU accepts maximum 2 inputs.
 One input should come from accumulator.

-## Execution of a program

-### Fetch cycle

-Instruction is loaded into the CPU.

-### Execution cycle

-Instruction is executed by the CU.
-Aka. instruction cycle.

 ## Enhancing CPU Performance

 ### Instruction pre-fetching